 People

-Taytay is a first class municipality in the province of Palawan, an island of the Philippines.
-It has a population of about 88,000 with the Cuyuno ethno-linguistic group comprising about half of the population while the rest of the populace are a mixture of other Philippine cultural groups coming from as far as Ilocos and down to the southern islands of Mindanao, with majority of the migrants coming from the Central Visayan Islands of Panay, Negros, Cebu and nearby provinces.
-The municipality has 31 villages with distinct ethno-linguistic characters, making Taytay a melting pot of various Philippine cultures.
-Since 2002, the Cathedral of St. Joseph the Worker is the episcopal see of the pre-diocesan missionary Apostolic Vicariate of Taytay.
+Taytay is a first class municipality in the province of Palawan, the largest province of the Philippines.
+It has a population of around 89,000 with the Cuyuno ethnolinguistic group comprising about half of the population while the rest of the populace is a mixture of other Philippine cultural groups coming from as far as Ilocos and down to the southern islands of Mindanao, with the majority of the migrants coming from the Central Visayan Islands of Panay, Negros, Cebu, and nearby provinces.
+The municipality has 31 barangay (villages) with distinct ethno-linguistic characters, making Taytay a gentle mixture of various Philippine cultures.
+Since 2002, the Cathedral of St. Joseph the Worker has been the episcopal see of the pre-diocesan missionary Apostolic Vicariate of Taytay.

 Brief History

-Before the Spanish colonization, Taytay was inhabited by the members of the Tagbanua Tribe, who lived peacefully along the coastal areas of the present day town, particularly in Pancol, in Malampaya Sound including those in Banbanan and Liminangcong.
+Before the Spanish colonization, Taytay was inhabited by the members of the Tagbanua Tribe, who lived peacefully along the coastal areas of the present-day town, particularly in Pancol, Banbanan and Liminangcong.
 Tagbanua settlements were also located in the island barangays of Beton, Casian, Depla, Maytegued, and Batas, as well as in the mainland barangays of Pularaquen (Canique), Pamantolon, Busybees, Sandoval, Poblacion, Bantulan, Calawag, and Pangpang.
-When the Muslim Datu and their subjects arrived in Taytay, they settled in the coastal areas of the present day Bgy.
+When the Muslim Datu and their subjects arrived in Taytay, they settled in the coastal areas of present-day Bgy.
 Poblacion, and eventually pushed back the coastal settlements of the Tagbanua tribe further inland.

 During the Spanish colonization of the Philippines, Taytay was formally founded in 1623, during which the first contacts of the town’s natives were with the Spanish Augustinian Missionary Friars and Spanish soldiers accompanying them.
 Taytay became the capital of the province of Calamianes, the entire territory of Paragua (now Palawan), in 1818; and the province of Castilla, a land area occupying the northern part of Palawan, in 1858.